-- The middle oesophagus is drained by tributaries to the azygous vein, which drains to the inferior vena cava.
+- oesophageal portacaval anastomosis: the middle oesophagus is drained by tributaries to the azygous vein, which drains to the inferior vena cava.
 The lower oesophagus is drained by tributaries to the left gastric vein, which drains to the hepatic portal vein.
 These tributaries form the oesophageal portacaval anastomosis at the level of T8 vertebra above the oesophageal hiatus of the diaphragm.

-- There are para-umbilical veins that travel on either side of the ligamentum teres and drains to the hepatic portal vein.
+- periumbilical portosystemic anastomosis: there are para-umbilical veins that travel on either side of the ligamentum teres and drains to the hepatic portal vein.
 It forms the periumbilical portosystemic anastomosis with the epigastric veins (which drains to the internal & common iliac veins), thus establishing a portacaval junction.

-- The retroperitoneal portacaval anastomosis is formed where the ascending and descending limbs of the colon are intact with the posterior abdominal wall, retroperitoneal veins that drain to the inferior vena cava anastomose with tributaries to the superior and inferior mesenteric veins.
+- retroperitoneal portacaval anastomosis: is formed where the ascending and descending limbs of the colon are intact with the posterior abdominal wall, retroperitoneal veins that drain to the inferior vena cava anastomose with tributaries to the superior and inferior mesenteric veins.

 - Above the bare area of the liver, anastomotic pathways between the portal vein and the azygous venous plexus form to provide portal and systemic communication.

-- Lastly, the anal portacaval system is formed at the level of the anal columns.
+- anal portacaval system: is formed at the level of the anal columns.
 The anastomosis is made from the superior rectal vein (that drains the superior part of the anal canal to the inferior mesenteric vein) and the middle and inferior rectal veins (that drains the lower part of the anal canal to the internal iliac veins).